haddocking/haddock3/docs/intro.md

-# A brieft introduction to HADDOCK3
+# A brief introduction to HADDOCK3

 HADDOCK3 is the next generation integrative modelling software in the long-lasting HADDOCK project.
 It represents a complete rethinking and rewriting